Harmony Airways

-Harmony Airways was an airline headquartered in Richmond, British Columbia, Canada, a suburb of Vancouver.
-It operated holiday flights from Canada to Mexico, Hawaii and Las Vegas, Nevada.
+Harmony Airways was a Canadian airline headquartered in Richmond, British Columbia, a suburb of Vancouver.
+It operated holiday flights from Canada to Mexico, Hawaii and Las Vegas.
 Its main base was Vancouver International Airport.

 History

 The airline was officially announced as HMY Airways (an abbreviation for Harmony) by David Ting Kwok Ho in February 2002.
 After acquiring two Boeing 757-200 jetliners in September and November 2002, the airline's inaugural flight flew from Vancouver in November 2002.
 The airline was wholly owned by David Ting Kwok Ho.

-Throughout the mid 2000s, the airline steadily expanded, first within Canada, but it soon expanded to Hawaii and to many destinations in southern USA.
+Throughout the mid-2000s, the airline steadily expanded, first within Canada, but it soon expanded to Hawaii and to many destinations in southern USA.
 Future plans included expanding into China, but those plans were never realized.
 The airline was renamed Harmony Airways in May 2004.

 Harmony's telephone reservations were contracted to a dedicated call centre team at Vantis Corporation in Calgary, Alberta (later briefly renamed Vantis-TravelCLICK before closing down Calgary operations in October 2006).
 Vantis (previously known as VIP) was a third-party call centre based in Calgary before being acquired by TravelCLICK in October 2005, then having operations moved to Jamaica in October 2006.
 Harmony's call centre contract with Vantis-TravelCLICK ended after Harmony ceased operations in 2007.

-From June 2006 to October 2006, Harmony Airways leased a Bombardier CRJ-100 to operate on their Vancouver - Calgary route.
+From June 2006 to October 2006, Harmony Airways leased a Bombardier CRJ-100 to operate the Vancouver - Calgary route.
 The aircraft was configured in a single-class 50-seat configuration, and was painted in a hybrid, United Express - Harmony Airways livery.

 On March 27, 2007, Harmony Airways announced that it had issued layoff notices to all staff, and that it was ending scheduled flight service on April 9, 2007, due to increasing fuel costs and having a hard time attracting full-service passengers amid low-cost competition, such as WestJet.
 Harmony also had a hard time attracting profitable business travelers, due to a lack of a frequent flier program and lacking services to popular business destinations.